Type of Journey

 Where: Punta Arenas and Santiago, Chile

-At the end of your Antarctica holidays, we arrive back at Punta Arenas in the morning.
-From here, you will catch a flight back to the Chilean capital Santiago.
-You can head home from here or extend your trip to explore more of Chile
+At the end of your Antarctica holidays, we arrive back in Punta Arenas in the morning.
+From here, you will catch a flight back to the Chilean capital, Santiago.
+You can head home from here or extend your trip to explore more of Chile.